What is the Every Student Succeeds Act and how does school stability affect children in foster care?

 For the past decade, child welfare agencies have been the sole entities required to ensure that children in foster care remain in their schools when their placements change.
-Under the new Every Student Succeeds Act (ESSA), school districts are now also responsible for ensuring the educational stability of all students in foster care.
-The new requirements offer an opportunity for child welfare agencies to partner with school districts to provide stable educational experiences for youth in foster care.
+Under the Every Student Succeeds Act (ESSA), school districts are now also responsible for ensuring the educational stability of all students in foster care.
+The requirements offer an opportunity for child welfare agencies to partner with school districts to provide stable educational experiences for youth in foster care.

 The educational disparities that children in foster care experience will continue unless the educational and child welfare systems work more effectively together.
-The key to begin building a successful collaboration is to start a meaningful conversation, and this new law provides the opportunity to do so.
-The ultimate success of this new law, however, depends on implementation at the local level.
+The key to begin building a successful collaboration is to start a meaningful conversation, and this law provides the opportunity to do so.
+The ultimate success of this law, however, depends on implementation at the local level.
 Child welfare and educational agencies must work together to make informed, joint decisions about children and remove barriers that may hinder educational progress and stability.

 Every student succeeds act (ESSA) requirements

 - Children remaining in schools of origin when it is in their best interests;

 - Immediate enrollment in school and transfer of school records;

 - Coordinated transportation plans and clear procedures on how transportation will be provided, arranged, and funded;

 - Establishment of a designated point of contact within the state educational agency;

 - “Awaiting foster care placement” language removal in McKinney Vento Homeless Assistance Act;